Turning Clients Into Referral Sources

-Provide your clients with a monthly case status review to determine if there are any issues or opportunities they should be aware of.
-We recommend you have
+Provide your clients with a monthly review to determine if there are any issues or opportunities they should be aware of.

 3. Look for opportunities where you can help.

-With the monthly case review, you are likely to identify a few issues.
+With the formal review, you are likely to identify a number of issues.
 Some the client can handle on their own; others may need your attention, whether it is something you can offer to handle for

 them or give them a referral to another professional they may need on their team.